rokosz/BeanBot/README.md

 }
 ```
 ### Exports ✅
 Navigate into the [config](https://github.com/rokosz/BeanBot/blob/master/src/config/config.js) once more and edit the following lines only if you really need to.
-Add your support members and only change the prefixes if you really need to.
+Add your support members.
 ```
 exports.prefixArray = ['b.', 'b!', '-b'];
 exports.supportArray = ['userid array here'];